Q&A

 Moreover, the stadium will feature a sports museum and other such facilities to convey the diverse value of sports by providing opportunities for sports-related learning and enjoyment.

-The National Stadium currently continues to host events such as Japan championship finals that are estimated to attract several tens of thousands of spectators.
+The National Stadium currently continues to host matches that are estimated to attract several tens of thousands of spectators.

 In adjusting the number of use days, priority will be assigned to adjustments made to the number of days allocated to rugby, which is to receive at least 60 days annually per discussions with bodies such as the Japan Rugby Football Union.
 Moreover, with respect to ensuring that the rugby facility is used for various other purposes on other days, such that include sports, cultural events, conventions, and business matching events, the PFI operator is to work toward improving the occupancy rate of the facility in part by actively engaging in effective public relations and promotional activities, and is also to provide facilities in a manner that ensures access that is seamlessly aligned with specific purposes of use.